 STEP supports the principle of effective measures to prevent money laundering.

-The European Union’s Fifth Anti-Money Laundering Directive (5AMLD) came into force on 10 January 2020 although the enhanced trust registration service (TRS) obligations will not come into force until 10 March 2020.
+The European Union’s Fifth Anti-Money Laundering Directive (5AMLD) came into force on 10 January 2020 and the enhanced trust registration service (TRS) obligations on 10 March 2020.
 5AMLD expands the reporting requirement from trusts with UK tax consequences to include all express trusts and access to the trust register is extended to the public, subject to each jurisdiction’s discretion.

 HMRC ran a technical consultation early this year to identify a number of aspects such as how wide the scope of access to the register will be, clarification of the definitions of ‘express trusts’ and ‘legitimate interest’ as well as a review of the schedule of deadlines and penalties.